light-and-ray/sd-webui-hardware-info-in-metadata/Readme.md

 In future you can see which ancient PC you used and what they were capable of 🫠

+*If someone has problem with your hardware info string, or it doesn't work with your GPU brand, please let me know about it in the issue section*

 <details>
 <summary>Generate button in the screenshot</summary>